Lunarbits222/Lunarbits222/README.md

 The Lunarbits Foundation, setting up the initial DAO,  holds no stake in Lunarbits tokens, has no beneficial owners or shareholders, and was created as an unincorporated sovereign trust, established in August 2024, solely for the purpose of developing and modifying the initial establishment of a DAO for the benefit of the Lunarbits stakeholder community.
 It has no authority over wallet signatories and is led by a maximum of 12 board advisors (currently 6 as of June 2025), all of whom are experienced in the cryptocurrency, media, and technology industries.

-The Lunarbits Foundation also has the authority to elect non-interested, qualified escrow parties and custodial companies (such as Coinbase, or Gemini or other qualified custodians)  to manage the release of treasury of Lunarbits, including escrow and/or smart contracts for future airdrop allocations, rewards, liquidity reserves, fundraising reserves, and Lunarbits reserved for grants.
-This election will be simultaneous to the initial launch of Lunarbits on tier 1 abd 2 cryptocurrebcy exchanges and such companies will be revealed to the public.
+The Lunarbits Foundation also has the authority to elect non-interested, qualified escrow parties and custodial companies (such as Coinbase, Gemini, or other qualified custodians)  to manage the release of the treasury of Lunarbits, including escrow and/or smart contracts for future airdrop allocations, rewards, liquidity reserves, fundraising reserves, and Lunarbits reserved for grants.
+This election will be simultaneous to the initial launch of Lunarbits on tier 1 and 2 cryptocurrency exchanges, and such companies will be revealed to the public.

-The Foundation will meet monthly including virtually to discuss and deliberate the development of the final proposed DAO (Decentralized Autonomous Organization),rules which will go online no later than 12 months (365 days) following the initial public offering of Lunarbits on exchanges.
+The Foundation will meet monthly, including virtually, to discuss and deliberate the development of the final proposed DAO (Decentralized Autonomous Organization), rules which will go online no later than 12 months (365 days) following the initial public offering of Lunarbits on exchanges.
 The DAO is planned to determine key matters voted on, including the rules for future rewards and airdrops each year, the rules to be established for grants to qualified ecosystem partnerships that may add significant value, and the guidelines for establishing key projects to be developed for technology and infrastructure.
 The board of advisors shall establish such governance rules by ratification through a majority vote of the advisors prior to the DAO launch date.
 Ongoing governance shall be as codified by these final rules.
-It is the consensus of the advisors as of 2024 that the Lunarbits project shoukd be first launched, and have experience of minimum one year with its community to study and codify the final rules of the DAO.
+It is the consensus of the advisors as of 2024 that the Lunarbits project should be first launched, and have experience of minimum one year with its community to study and codify the final rules of the DAO.

-The Lunarbits Adivors and initial DAO guidlines  to be developed to date and key affairs that are involved with is as pulbished on the Lunarbits Official website.
+The Lunarbits Advisors and initial DAO guidelines  have been developed to date, and key affairs that are involved with is as published on the Lunarbits Official website.

-The advisors shall also determine any appropriate vendors to be employed to build software systems during the yea (s) followings the public event.
+The advisors shall also determine any appropriate vendors to be employed to build software systems during the year (s) following the public event.
 The members of the board of advisors shall be published publicly and updated from time to time.
 After the establishment of the DAO, a group of qualified advisors shall continue to oversee the development of critical infrastructure and the growth of the Lunarbits community.

 ![image](https://github.com/user-attachments/assets/951cdc95-2a50-455e-a263-e457f375d646)